distribworks/dkron/docs/index.md

     <img src="img/available.png" />
     <div class="col-md-9">
       <h3>Always available</h3>
       <p>Using the power of the Raft implementation in etcd, Dcron is designed to be always available.
-If one node fails another one will replace it, all without human intervention.</p>
+If the leader node fails, a follower will replace it, all without human intervention.</p>
     </div>
   </div>